A Kolmogorov metric embedding for live cell microscopy signaling patterns

 \subsection{Segmentation and tracking}

 The segmentation and tracking used here are based on our previously developed LEVER (lineage editing and validation) tools for segmentation and tracking\supercite{LEVER,MAT,SCR_aging,SCR_lever,TMI_pixelRep,NM_ctc,NM_particles}.
 The segmentation includes a non-local means denoising\supercite{DIP_MATLAB}, followed by a thresholding and a separation of touching cells.
 The thresholding uses the SSF values from the H2B channel with an empirical threshold of 0.01 that is used across all of the movies analyzed to date.
 The thresholding and cell detection uses the H2B channel to identify cell centroids.
 For each additional image channel (e.g. ERK-KTR, AKT-KTR), we add the maximum magnitude of the positive and negative LoG responses from the thresholded regions identified on the H2B channel, (as in section \ref*{Sect.computeSSF}) and then use a watershed transform on the combined SSF channel images to separate among touching cells.
 This allows the KTR signal, if available, to assist in the most challenging of the segmentation tasks, separating adherent cells.
-The multi-temporal association tracking (MAT) \supercite{MAT,NM_particles} can be used to filter cells for inclusion in the SSF kymograph, but is used here primarily to automatically identify and correct segmentation errors \supercite{NM_cellFate,LEVER,SCR_lever}.
+The multi-temporal association tracking (MAT) \supercite{MAT,NM_particles} can be used to filter cells for inclusion in the SSF output image, but is used here primarily to automatically identify and correct segmentation errors \supercite{NM_cellFate,LEVER,SCR_lever}.
 The key outcome from the segmentation and tracking are the $(x,y,z,time)$ centroid locations for each cell.
+In the present work, segmentation and tracking is used to identify cell centroids at which to evaluate the metric structure enhancing filters and for computing cell velocity images.
 The approach is unsupervised, requiring no training data and taking as its only parameter a range of radii to be used with the LoG GPU filter to compute the SSF (section \ref*{Sect.computeSSF}), set at $[4:0.5:6] \mu m$ for all of the human stem and cancer cells movies analyzed here.